 Are Your Meetings SMART?

 How do you chair meetings well?
-Ray Evans says it’s not something you always learn at College, so he introduces us to a tool which has helped him to lead his team at Grace.
+It’s not something you always learn at College, so here's a tool which may help.

 I had been well trained – doctrine, church history, practical ministry skills, and especially preaching.

 But there was a gap.
 How should I lead small-scale meetings with elders and deacons?
 I had been at many and felt that what I saw was as good as they got.